owacoder/bigint/README.md

 On a Windows target, Windows threads are enabled by default.
 This can be turned off by pre-defining `BIGINT_DISABLE_WINTHREADS`.
 On a GCC (or MinGW) target, pthreads are enabled by default.
 They can be turned off by pre-defining `BIGINT_DISABLE_PTHREADS`.
 Note that Windows threads take priority over pthreads, and that the two threading technologies are mutually exclusive (i.e. you can't combine the two in the same build).

 If on a target without floating-point math support, define `BIGINT_DISABLE_LIBMATH`.
 This will prevent the build from using any floating-point math, and will remove (i.e. not build) the `log10`, `log10_approx`, `logn`, and `logn_approx` functions.

+Note that these flags affect the bigfrac library too, because it uses the bigint library as a lower layer.